morsdyce/fancyClick/readme.md

 ## How it works ##

-FancyClick processes all your internal links and replaces them with pjax requests which update the title and content dynamically without switching the page.
+FancyClick processes all your internal links and replaces them with pjax requests which update the title and content dynamically without refreshing the page.

 ## Basic Usage ##